 5. Grand Canyon, Arizona

-Vast, magnificent and inarguably beautiful, the Grand Canyon is by far Arizona’s most recognizable landmark and a natural wonder that you simply can’t ignore.
+Vast, magnificent and inarguably beautiful, the Grand Canyon is by far Arizona’s most recognizable landmark and at the top of the list of US National Parks.
 Measuring roughly 277 miles long and 18 miles wide, the Grand Canyon offers plenty of outdoor activities from hiking, to zip-lining, horseback riding and whitewater rafting on the Colorado River.

 5. Banff National Park, Alberta, Canada